Chart Color Schemes

 Ascot lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Ascot's population, as of Nov 2025, is estimated at around 2,752 people.
-This figure reflects an increase of 181 individuals since the 2021 Census, which reported a population of 2,571 persons in the suburb of Ascot (Greater Bendigo - Vic.).
-The change was inferred from AreaSearch's estimation of the resident population at 2,594 following examination of the latest ERP data release by the ABS on Jun 2024 and an additional 22 validated new addresses since the Census date.
-This level of population equates to a density ratio of 260 persons per square kilometer in Ascot.
-The suburb's 7.0% growth since the 2021 census exceeded both the SA3 area (5.6%) and the SA4 region, marking it as a growth leader in the region.
-Natural growth contributed approximately 44.0% of overall population gains during recent periods, with other drivers such as interstate migration and overseas migration also being positive factors.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025, Ascot (Greater Bendigo - Vic.)
+SA2's population is estimated at around 2,688.
+This reflects an increase of 117 people since the 2021 Census, which reported a population of 2,571.
+The change was inferred from AreaSearch's resident population estimate of 2,528 following examination of ABS' latest ERP data release (June 2024), along with an additional 22 validated new addresses since the Census date.
+This level of population equates to a density ratio of 254 persons per square kilometer.
+Over the past decade, Ascot SA2 demonstrated resilient growth patterns with a compound annual growth rate of 4.0%.
+Population growth was primarily driven by natural growth (approximately 44.0% of overall gains), although all drivers including interstate migration and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, for areas covered by this data.
-For any SA2 areas not covered, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Looking ahead, exceptional growth is predicted over the period, placing Ascot in the top 10 percent of Australian non-metropolitan areas.
-The suburb is expected to increase by 1,681 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 62.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing weighted aggregation method from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Looking ahead, exceptional growth is predicted over the period with Ascot SA2 expected to increase by 1,656 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 65.5% over the 17 years.

 Frequently Asked Questions - Population